tombh/human-computer/README.md

 * Improving the efficiency of the CPU.
 Hello World is currently 155 cycles.
 * What programs can this run?
 Is something like Tetris possible?
 * How should output be displayed?
 In the main memory, or through a seperate 'monitor' grid?

+## Motivation
+My original reason for building this came from a desire to inject more of the open source spirit into hardware.
+Whereas creating software from first principles is relatively easy in the modern age, creating hardware from scratch is hard.
+If more people know that computers can be created from simple building blocks, maybe it will improve the chances of open source hardware.

+The other big reason is educational, both for myself and for the wider world.
+The Human Computer is Turing Complete (citation needed!) and so demonstrates the fundamentals of computer science.

+## Usage

+**API server**
+TBD
+`guard`

+**Tests**
+`rspec`

+**Running Human Computer assembler on the CLI**
+TBD
+`rake`

+**Frontend**
+See `frontend/README.md`